The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 Why the existing tools were not built for you

-The reason most consultants are running on brittle tooling is that the tooling was not built for them.
+The reason most consultants run on brittle tooling is that the tooling was not built for them.
 HubSpot was built for marketing teams running campaigns.
 Salesforce was built for sales managers running reps.
 Both assume a large team.
 Both assume a funnel.
-Both assume the thing being managed is a pipeline of mostly anonymous strangers being moved through a process.
+Both assume the thing being managed is a pipeline of mostly anonymous strangers moving through a process.

 Neither was built for the person who is also the brand, also the one who wins the work, also the delivery, also the renewal conversation, also the referral motion.
-The harness for that person did not exist, because that person was a rounding error in B2B software for two decades.
-Not a rounding error any more.
+The harness for that person did not exist, because for two decades that person was a rounding error in B2B software.
+Not any more.

 The structural close